 Take a look at the part inside the turn signal/combination switch that often fails.
 You can’t replace the internal part, therefore, the whole turn signal switch needs to be replaced.

-Click here to check prices on new & used Mercedes turn signal switches.
+Click here to check prices on new & used Mercedes turn signal switches (eBay link).

 Replace the turn signal switch.
 You can replace with a used turn signal switch, no programming is required.
 Make sure that the new or the used switch that you install has the same part number as the existing switch.
 The way to find the part number for your existing switch is to call your Mercedes-Benz dealer parts department, provide them the VIN of your Mercedes-Benz and they will identify the compatible part numbers.